josephtrocchio/josephtrocchio/README.md

 # Hello!!
-My name is Joseoh Trocchio and I'm currently the HEAD of Academy Performance for the Philadlephia Union
+My name is Joseph Trocchio and I'm currently the HEAD of Academy Performance for the Philadlephia Union

 ## My Mission
 - Optimize human performance